tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 ## ECDH Cipher Suites Whose Use Is Discouraged by This Document {#ecdhcs}

-{{RFC9325}} already specifies that implementations SHOULD NOT negotiate the following cipher suites; accordingly, they appear with “Recommended: N” in the IANA TLS Cipher Suites registry.
+{{RFC9325}} already specifies that implementations SHOULD NOT negotiate the following cipher suites; accordingly, they appear with “Recommended: N” in the IANA TLS Cipher Suites registry {{tls-registry}}.
 This document updates neither the former guidance nor the registry status.
 Rather, it records the rationale for discouraging use of these cipher suites, and cites prior analyses and attacks that demonstrate the associated risks.

 | Ciphersuite  | Reference |
 |:-|:-|